14shivangi/terraform-guide/01-STEP/01- providers.md

 For example, if you want to create a virtual machine on AWS, you would use the AWS provider.
 This provider gives Terraform access to AWS resources, allowing it to create, manage, and delete them as needed.

-Here’s an example of how to configure the AWS provider in Terraform:
+Here’s an example of how to configure the AWS provider in Terraform:-

 ```hcl
 provider "aws" {